|8 fleet boards||48 Naval Conflict tokens|

 - You now have another option except the 3 coins when discarding a card, which is nice.

 The bad, sort of:

 - The science cards (the green cards) might make going for 1 type of science stronger than collecting the sets.

-- Might be hard to keep track of opponents naval strengths.
+- It might be hard to keep track of the opponent's naval strengths.